1itt1eB0y/MyCollection/docker/derper/README.md

 # Custom Tailscale DERP Server

+If you want to run with `-verify-clients` option, you must volume `/var/run/tailscale/tailscaled.sock`.

-edit `docker-compose.yml` as you need, then run
+Edit `docker-compose.yml` as you need, then run

 ```bash
 docker-compose up -d